GoogleContainerTools/kaniko/README.md

 ### kaniko Build Contexts

-kaniko currently supports local directories, Google Cloud Storage and Amazon S3 as build contexts.
+kaniko's build context is very similar to the build context you would send your Docker daemon for an image build; it represents a directory containing a Dockerfile which kaniko will use to build your image.
+For example, a `COPY` command in your Dockerfile should refer to a file in the build context.

+You will need to store your build context in a place that kaniko can access.
+Right now, kaniko supports these storage solutions:
+- GCS Bucket
+- S3 Bucket
+- Local Directory

+_Note: the local directory option refers to a directory within the kaniko container.
+If you wish to use this option, you will need to mount in your build context into the container as a directory._

-If using a GCS or S3 bucket, the bucket should contain a compressed tar of the build context, which kaniko will unpack and use.
+If using a GCS or S3 bucket, you will first need to create a compressed tar of your build context and upload it to your bucket.
+Once running, kaniko will then download and unpack the compressed tar of the build context before starting the image build.

 To create a compressed tar, you can run:
 ```shell